Marco Metzler: Charges

 The indictment from the prosecutor Frank Späth was denominated for murder (murder for satisfying the sexual drive), attempted murder, assault, false imprisonment and rape with particularly severe coincidence.
 The perpetrator was occupied by numerous indications.
 DNA of the victims were found on a knife and gloves belonging to the offender.
 In addition, jewels from the murdered women were found in his possession.
 The crime scenes near highways brought the police relatively quickly to the fact that it was most likely the offender was a long-distance driver.
-In 2007, Marco Metzler was sentenced by the district court of Hagen-Hohenlimburg because of particular severity of guilt to life imprisonment with subsequent security detention.
-The verdict cited the pronounced sexual drive of the offender and his unprecedented brutality in the practice of the offense.
+In 2007, Marco Metzler was sentenced by the district court of Limburg an der Lahn because of the particular severity of guilt to life imprisonment with subsequent security detention.
+The verdict cited the pronounced sexual drive of the offender and his unprecedented brutality in the practice of the offence.
 Acts that would blow up the imagination of the court.
 "It was always about dominating the body of women, dead or alive.
 Their appearance did not matter, he was not a necrophiliac, he felt "no satisfaction in killing", it was said in the verdict.
 A reviewer certified him low intelligence and lack of empathy, but still considered him fully guilty, which had a great impact on the sentence.
 "The deeds were prepared, went according to plan and has left nothing to chance", was the verdict of the presiding judge Karin Walter.